finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 # **BatchUpsertInstrumentProperties**
 > BatchUpsertInstrumentPropertiesResponse BatchUpsertInstrumentProperties (Dictionary<string, UpsertInstrumentPropertyRequest> requestBody, string scope = null, DateTimeOrCutLabel identifierEffectiveAt = null, string successMode = null)

-[EARLY ACCESS] BatchUpsertInstrumentProperties: Batch upsert instruments properties
+BatchUpsertInstrumentProperties: Batch upsert instruments properties

 Create or update one or more properties for particular instruments.
 Each instrument property is updated if it exists and created if it does not.
 For any failures, a reason  is provided.
 Properties have an <i>effectiveFrom</i> datetime from which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.